Prediabetes information and (FAQs)

 4. Blurry Vision: Elevated blood sugar levels can temporarily affect the eye’s ability to focus, leading to blurry vision.

-5. Slow Healing Wounds: If cuts and wounds take longer to heal, it could indicate impaired blood circulation due to prediabetes.
+5. Slow Healing Wounds: If cuts and wounds take longer to heal, it could indicate impaired blood circulation because of Risk factors for diabetes.

 6. Darkened Skin Patches: Some individuals with prediabetes may develop acanthosis nigricans, characterized by darkened skin patches, usually around the neck, armpits, or groin.